alexellis/docker-arm/README.md

 Follow this quick-start guide to get Docker and/or Swarm up and running on your PI Zeros right away.

 * [Quick-start Docker/Swarm on PI Zero Tutorial](ZERO.md)

+# ARM specific images

+If you want to try Docker or Docker Swarm on ARM or are already using it, then you will find these resources useful:

+* `/images`

+No official Docker images work on the ARM architecture because they contain binaries built for x64 (regular PCs).
+I've curated separate images for PI 2/3 and PI Zero.
+You can read more about this in the [Getting Started Tutorial](http://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/)

+* Nginx
+* Go 1.5
+* Go 1.6
+* Consul
+* Redis
+* Node.js 4.x
+* Several examples of GPIO
+* Build Docker itself

+Contributions are welcome, please open an issue with your suggestion and once confirmed I'll be happy to merge the changes.
+You can also find a number of additional images maintained by the [Hypriot team](https://twitter.com/hypriottweets).

 ### Looking for the old README for this repo?